 Rubella can also cause complications in women who aren't pregnant, and in men.
 Young girls and women who get it can develop sore joints (arthritis).
 This side effect usually goes away within 2 weeks, but a small number of women will have it long term.
 It rarely happens in men and children.

 In rare cases, rubella can cause more serious health problems, like brain infections or swelling and bleeding problems.

-If you're a woman of childbearing age and you haven't been vaccinated, get the MMR vaccine at least one month before you get pregnant.
+If you're a woman of childbearing age and you haven't been vaccinated, get the MMR vaccine at least 1 month before you get pregnant.
 This is most important if you plan to travel to countries where rubella spreads.

 It’s a virus, so antibiotics won’t work.

 If you’re pregnant and think you’ve caught rubella, call your doctor right away.
-You may be able to take antibodies called hyperimmune globulin to help your body fight off the virus.
+You may be able to take antibodies called hyperimmune globulin to help your body fight the virus.

 As for home remedies for rubella, there aren’t any that make the virus go away faster.
 But rest and pain relievers can help with self-care in mild cases, if needed.